$ rosa create ocm-role

 I: Created OIDC provider with ARN 'arn:aws:iam::242819244:oidc-provider/dvbwgdztaeq9o.cloudfront.net/233jnu62i9aphpucsj9kueqlkr1vcgra'

 Service control policies (SCP) are a type of organization policy that manages permissions within your organization.
 SCPs ensure that accounts within your organization stay within your defined access control guidelines.
-These polices are maintained in AWS Organizations and control the services that are available within the attached AWS accounts.
+These policies are maintained in AWS Organizations and control the services that are available within the attached AWS accounts.
 SCP management is the responsibility of the customer.

 When using AWS Security Token Service (STS), you must ensure that the service control policy does not block the following resources: